-- 2 tbsp of culture (see notes for some suggestions)
+- 2 Tbsp of starter culture (see notes for some suggestions)

-- Wash the berries and if you are using cherries then you need to pit and slice them.
+- Wash and prepare the fruit.
+If you are using stone fruit then you need to pit and slice them.
 Large strawberries should be sliced as well.

-- Spoon the mashed berries into a glass jar for fermenting.
+- Pack the fruit into a glass jar for fermenting.

-- Stir in the culture, then add enough filtered water to keep the fruit submerged, leaving at least 1″ of head room at the top of the jar.
-Generally blueberries, blackberries and raspberries don’t need any extra water.
+- Add enough filtered water to keep the fruit submerged, leaving at least 1 inch of headroom at the top of the jar.

-- Put the jar in a cool dark location (a closet is perfect) for 2-3 days to ferment.
+- Place the jar in a cool dark location (a cupboard is perfect) to ferment for 2-3 days.

-- The sauce may start out “sparkling” but it should mellow out after a few days in the fridge.
+- The fruit will start out “sparkling” but it should mellow out after a few days in the fridge.

-Keywords: raspberry, blueberry, cherry, strawberry, blackberry, probiotic, keto, vegan, gluten free, paleo, sugar free, superfood, spring, summer, fall, jam
+Keywords: raspberry, blueberry, cherry, strawberry, blackberry, probiotic, keto, vegan, gluten free, paleo, sugar free, superfood, spring, summer, fall, jam, peach, plum, apricot, nectarine